What Is Prorated Rent? (And How to Calculate It Easily)

 Before committing to a new place, it's always a good idea to chat with your potential landlord about their stance on prorated rent.
 Why pay extra for days you're not even there?
 Start the conversation and see where it leads.
 And when you're on the hunt for your next apartment, check out Apartment List's personalized quiz.
 With us, you’ll spend 5 minutes and save 50 hours searching.

 Prorated rent is not a refund.
-It is simply the calculation of rent for a partial month.
-For example, if you move into an apartment on the 15th of the month, you would only owe prorated rent for the second half of the month.
+It is simply the calculation of rent for the exact days you occupy a unit.
+For instance, if you move in on the 15th of the month, you would only owe rent for the second half rather than paying for an entire month upfront.

 Your rights as a tenant when it comes to prorated rent include: